Saturday, August 1, 2015

 In the 1800 US Census, Cornelius Feathers was a head of household in Fallowfield, Washington County, Pennsylvania[10].
 The household included only himself, aged 16 to 26.
 Next on the alphabetical list was his father, Stephen Feathers, who had one male under age 10, one male aged 26 to 45, one female under age 10, and one female aged 26-45.

-There are no records for the marriage of Cornelius Feather and his first wife.
-His first wife's name is not known.
-The marriage probably occurred before 1804, perhaps in Trumbull County, Ohio.
+There are no records for the marriage of Cornelius Feather and his wife, Mary Partridge (1792-1855), daughter of Thomas and Hannah (Wakeman) Partridge.
+The marriage probably occurred around 1804, perhaps in Trumbull County, Ohio.
 They settled in Warren township, Trumbull County, Ohio.
 He appears in the 1804 through 1810 tax records of Trumbull County, Ohio.
 They had four children between 1804 and 1815.

 Cornelius Feather wrote a narrative about the settlement of Warren township, which is in the manuscripts of the Ashtabula Historical Society.
 The narrative includes[2]: